Hybrid models for homological projective duals and noncommutative resolutions: Introduction

 In this work, we generalize the idea and construct an explicit correspondence between hybrid models and noncommutative spaces.
-Locally, at a generic point in the base $p\in B$ of a hybrid model, we can model its dynamics by a LG orbifold.
+Consider first the case where $B$ can be described locally by affine charts and $Y$ is a global orbifold such that the orbifold group $G$ acts trivially on $B$.
+Then, at a generic point in the base $p\in B$ of the hybrid model, we can model its dynamics by a LG orbifold.
 Denote the category of B-branes of this LG orbifold as $MF(W,G)$, where $G$ is the orbifold group.
 We first study the $\Af$-algebra $\cA_{D0}=\mathrm{End}(\mathcal{B}_{D0})$ associated with the endomorphism algebra of a $D0$-brane $\mathcal{B}_{D0}\in MF(W)$ of the LG model.
-The algebra $\cA_{D0}$ takes the form of a $A_{\infty}$ algebra with a finite number of generators (as an algebra) $\psi_{i}$ that satisfy the higher products relations given in (\ref{algrels1}) and (\ref{algrels2}) (for a homogeneous $W$) and for general elements \eqref{relsgeneral1} and \eqref{relsgeneral2}\footnote{We also consider the case of inhomogenous $W$.
-The higher products are given in \eqref{eqsinhomog1} and \eqref{eqsinhomog2}.}.
+The algebra $\cA_{D0}$ takes the form of an $A_{\infty}$ algebra with a finite number of generators (as an algebra) $\psi_{i}$ that satisfy the higher products relations given in (\ref{algrels1}) and (\ref{algrels2}) (for a homogeneous $W$) and for general elements \eqref{relsgeneral1} and \eqref{relsgeneral2}\footnote{We also consider the case of inhomogenous $W$.
+The $A_{\infty}$ multiplication rules are given in \eqref{eqsinhomog1} and \eqref{eqsinhomog2}.}.
 It then sets up the equivalence between matrix factorizations and $\Af$-modules of $\cA_{D0} \sharp G$, where $\sharp$ denotes the smash product (the mathematical approach toward this equivalence can be found in \cite{tu2014matrix}), more precisely

 where the appeareance of the derived category is a consequence that $MF(W,G)$ is taken to be the homotopy category.
 We then use this equivalence to relate a hybrid model to a noncommutative resolution